 - Customer is responsible for maintaining the security of the Equipment, Customer’s user accounts, passwords and files, and for all uses of Customer’s user accounts and the Equipment.

-- In no event will Customer disassemble, decompile, or reverse engineer the Software in parts or in whole or Confidential Information (as defined herein) or permit others to do so.
+- In no event will the Customer disassemble, decompile, or reverse engineer the Software in parts or in whole or Confidential Information (as defined herein) or permit others to do so.
 Disassembling, decompiling, and reverse engineering include, without limitation: (i) converting the Software from a machine-readable form into a human-readable form; (ii) disassembling or decompiling the Software by using any means or methods to translate machine-dependent or machine-independent object code into the original human-readable source code or any approximation thereof; (iii) examining the machine-readable object code that controls the Software’s operation and creating the original source code or any approximation thereof by, for example, studying the Software’s behaviour in response to a variety of inputs; or (iv) performing any other activity related to the Software that could be construed to be reverse engineering, disassembling, or decompiling.

 Ownership and Intellectual Property Rights